Odd Alaska House race takes new twist as Gross plans to quit

 Gross, an orthopedic surgeon, was in third place in the special primary, behind former Gov. Sarah Palin and businessman Nick Begich, both Republicans, and ahead of Democrat Mary Peltola, a former state lawmaker.
 Gross was positioned to advance to the August special election as one of the top four vote-getters.

-State elections officials planned a final day of ballot counting Tuesday in a race that featured a whopping 48 candidates.
+State elections officials planned a final ballot count Tuesday in a race that featured a whopping 48 candidates.
 Officials have targeted certification of the special primary by Saturday.

+This was the first election under a system approved by voters that scraps party primaries and institutes ranked choice voting in general elections.
+All 48 candidates in the special primary appeared on the same, one-page ballot.

 Gross had given no public indication that a shakeup was coming.